Mindanao serin

 The Mindanao serin (Chrysocorythus mindanensis) is a species of finch in the family Fringillidae.

-It is found in the Philippines.
-Its natural habitats are subtropical or tropical moist montane forest and subtropical or tropical high-altitude grassland.
+It is found in the Philippines in the areas of Mount Katanglad and Mount Apo.
+Its natural habitats are tropical moist montane forest and tropical high-altitude grassland above 2,000 meters above sea level.
+Among Mindanao endemic birds, it is the least known with only 1 known photograph of a live specimen in 2012.